Spatial behavior in a Mott insulator near the voltage-driven resistive transition: Introduction

 \section{Introduction}

-The field driven breakdown of band insulators is a well understood phenomenon owing to the early work of Landau and Zener\cite{zener1934}.
-In these insulators electron correlation effects are neglected and the breakdown is understood in terms of field assisted quantum tunnelling of electrons across the band gap.
+The field driven breakdown of band insulators is a well understood phenomenon, owing to the early work of Zener \cite{zener1934}.
+In these insulators electron correlation effects are neglected and the breakdown is understood in terms of field assisted quantum tunneling of electrons across the band gap.
 In contrast, Mott insulators are strongly correlated, with a charge gap of many body origin due to Coulomb repulsion between electrons.
-The breakdown of Mott insulators has garnered a lot of attention in recent times.
-Many studies, theoretical as well as experimental, have tried to capture the effect of the strong electron correlation on nonlinear transport in these insulators.
-On the theoretical front, the first studies were performed more than a decade ago for the 1D Hubbard model by numerically solving the time-dependent Schrodinger equation\cite{aoki-tdschr-2003} and using time-dependent density matrix renormalisation group (DMRG) techniques\cite{aoki-dmrg-2005, dagotto2010}.
+The nonequilibrium physics of Mott insulators has attracted a lot of attention in recent times with both experimental \cite{wang,okamoto-nmat-2017,radu,nakamura2013,cario2013, zimmers,kawasugi,toda,sabeth,wu,cario2008,kumai1999} and theoretical \cite{aoki-dmrg-2005,freericks2006,mazza2015,mazza2016,aoki-tdschr-2003, dagotto2010,eckstein2010,aron-prl2012,okamoto2008,aron-prl2015, fabrizio2010,han,li,rubtsov2016,tanaka} studies trying to explore the effect of the strong electron correlation on nonlinear transport in these insulators.

-A generalisation of dynamical mean field theory (DMFT) to nonequilibrium\cite{freericks2006} situations has also been widely used to study breakdown problems in different scenarios.
-Earlier approaches introduced the electric field through time dependent gauge fields, and coupling every site to dissipative baths to achieve a steady state\cite{aron-prl2012, aron2012}.
-Such an approach essentially reduces the problem to a single site interacting theory embedded in a self-consistent bath, but, in the process, misses out on the possible spatial features of the breakdown process.
-More recently there have been approaches employing DMFT which introduce the field by imposing a linear voltage gradient across the system\cite{aron-prl2015, mazza2016}.
-This is somewhat artificial as the potential inside the system can get renormalised due to interaction effects, and hence, must be obtained self-consistently.
-Moreover in all these works the current-voltage characteristics do not show any threshold behaviour, in contrast to what is seen in experiments\cite{kumai1999, nakamura2013, guiot2013}.

-A mean field treatment of the bias driven transition has been attempted very recently for the Hubbard model in 1D\cite{rubtsov2016}.
-They compute the instabilities of the system to spatially modulated patterns of the order parameter, and ascribe the metallisation of the Mott state to the emergence of these patterns.
-Some evidence for such modulated phases arising in the driven Mott insulator has already been found in an experiment\cite{kumai1999}.
-In this work, we focus on developing an intuitive real space steady state picture of the breakdown.
-We work with the 2D Hubbard model connected to metallic leads, which impose a bias across the system, and develop a mean field picture for the Mott breakdown problem.